pavelvoronkin/aneratest/assignment/README.md

 # Architecture decision log and thoughts:
 1. I decided to stick for tokio async impl to build io intensive app and support as many feeds as possible with least possible CPU
-2. Async layer will emit events to a thread safe single thread reactor that will maintain state and do the calculation magic using plain old HashMap
+2. Async layer will emit events to a thread safe single thread reactor that will maintain state and do the calculation using plain old HashMap
-    2.1.
     Pros: no concurrency
     Pros: we can propagate config changes as single message to reactor that will ensure config changes will be "picked up" in time ordered fashion
     Cons: under very high event frequency we might consider splitting it into multireactor, but still it will be feasible to do partitioning by feeds
 3. As the consequence of 2) i suggest to make reactor a good old thread that will burn core, so no reason stick to tokio here